 Click here for a complete description and application for our Small Grants and DIAD.
-Applications are due November 01, 2017, and awards will be made in March 2018.

 The Junior League of Evansville awards several Small Grants to local Not-For-Profit Agencies annually.
 Each grant is capped at $5,000.
 Grants will be awarded to applicants with programming that compliments the JLE Mission, giving consideration to where money will have the greatest impact.
 Preference will be given to projects aligning with our community impact directive of women and children in poverty.
 Applications MUST be for program funding rather than general operating expenses.